jayd3e-archive/Clusterflunk1/README.md

 5 months for development of two products, the website(clusterflunk.com) and a mobile application(for as many platforms as possible in the timeframe).
 3 months for testing/quality assurance of the two deliverable products.
 RELEASE DATE: 8/16/12

-Low Level:
-Database:
-Database schema
-SQLAlchemy Models
-backbone.js models(get information printing for each model) using Gapvis pattern Caching(possibility, not necessarily something that is important up front) Pyramid Views:
-Every view returns the same file, but provides a different starting point in the app Frontend
-Landing page
-Index/Dashboard
-Agenda Page(advanced calendar)
-Groups Page(add/remove groups from your profile) - Reverse mechanic of Google+ adding groups Articles Page - Creating/Deleting/Editing your articles.
-Featured articles in a group(highest rated ones etc.)
-Tide Page
-Write library for textareas, that handles all input to the site.
-So we can eventually allow users to insert math/science symbols
-Testing
-Write tests for models
-Write tests for view code
-Write frontend javascript tests

 Stack
 -----